REGULATION DEEP-DIVE

 Regulations 314.2, 314.3 and 314.4 — Separation and Numbers

 The remaining regulations in Section 314 turn the broad objectives of 314.1 into concrete design rules.
-It is worth getting the numbering right, because each one means something different:
+It is worth getting the numbering right, because each one means something different — here they are in full:

 • 314.2Separate circuits shall be provided for parts of the installation that need to be separately controlled, in such a way that those circuits are not affected by the failure of other circuits, and due account shall be taken of the consequences of the operation of any single protective device.